 get a massage, or learn relaxation and breathing techniques

-to assist you in learning to be in the moment.
+to assist you in determining how to be in the moment.